Choose the right authentication method for your Azure Active Directory hybrid identity solution

 - Authentication that requires smartcards or certificates.

-- On-premises MFA servers or third-party multifactor providers.
+- On-premises MFA servers or third-party multifactor providers requiring a federated identity provider.

 - Authentication by using third-party authentication solutions.
 See the Azure AD federation compatibility list.